Overview

 A: Different content statuses can be applied to different versions.
 The status of the current version is the same as the status of the document (and vice versa).
 If you change the status of a document, it updates the status of the most current version automatically.
 The status of individual versions and the document can be changed at any time by Content Contributors and above.

-Q: How do reports change with versions?
+Q: How are reports impacted by document versions?